Offer in Compromise Timeline Reference Guide

 The IRS will send a final decision letter stating approval, conditional approval, or rejection.
 Verify receipt immediately and check the letter for any appeal rights or further action required.

 Keep copies of every letter, payment confirmation, and deadline notice from the IRS.
-If your offer is rejected and you later appeal or pursue another resolution, this documentation supports your position.
+If the IRS rejects your offer and you decide to appeal or seek another resolution, this documentation will strengthen your case.

 Common Mistakes to Avoid

 - Submitting multiple offers without withdrawing previous ones creates confusion.
-Formally
+Withdraw the first offer before submitting a second.

 Actions That Improve Outcomes

-Understanding your offer type at the start ensures you meet the right payment schedule and evaluation criteria.
+Understanding your offer type at the start ensures you meet the proper payment schedule and evaluation criteria.
 Documenting every deadline, request, and communication helps prevent missing dates due to administrative error.

 When to Seek Professional Assistance